theforbiddenpool/cheat-sheets/javascript/javascript.md

 In JavaScript, a function always returns something.
 If we don't specify what that something is, JS will return `undefined` for us.
 If the function doesn't return anything, we might be getting our return some place else.
 In that case, it's an **impure function** and its causing a side-effect.
 We should avoid doing that whenever possible.

+### Functions As First-Class Objects
+__First-class citizenship__ → an entity supports all the operational properties inherent to other entities.
+In other words, means "being able to do what everyone else can do".

+Why are functions first-class objects in JavaScript?
+- functions are objects.
+They inherit from the Object prototype.
+- can be assigned to key-value pairs.
+- can be assigned to variables.
+- can be passed as arguments.
+- can be assigned as the return value of other functions.

+This allows a lot of flexibility, and it's one of the bases of **functional programming**.
+Being able to pass a callback to event listeners is a very useful feature.
+It also allows the creation of closures and partial-application/currying.

 ## Recursive Functions
 A function that calls itself to do something or get a result is a **recursive function**.
 The most basic example of one is the implementation of factorial:
 ```javascript